Bark Psychosis: Cheree singles and early live gigs (1988–1990)

 Bark Psychosis' debut appearance on record was the 1988 Clawhammer flexi-disc (a split release on Cheree, shared with Fury Things and Spacemen 3).
 By this time, the band were back to their original trio lineup.
 Six years later (on the eve of the release of the Hex album), Sutton was vituperative in disowning the track.

-The official Bark Psychosis debut was 1990's 12-inch single "All Different Things/By Blow", for which the band was augmented by an extra singer, Sue Page.
+The official Bark Psychosis debut was 1990's 12-inch single "All Different Things/By Blow", for which the band was augmented by an extra singer, Sue Page, who lived in the same Claremont Road, Leyton squat as Ling and Sutton.
 In 1994, Sutton recalled:

 "At this stage we were so naive we didn't know how things worked, how the whole music business worked.
 We did two nights of working, from 12 to 8, and gave it to (Cheree)...
 That's the first time we went in the studio properly, really.
 Basically, I had my hands on the faders and when it kicked in, I just fucking went to the faders, I didn't know anything about it then.
 When we were mixing "By Blow" we ended up distorting the DAT and we didn't even fucking notice because it was just monitoring so loud in the control room.
 It's nice, naive and all the rest of it but it's pretty crap at the same time."

 The band's formal live debut (outside of school performances) was at The Sir George Robey in Finsbury Park, London, supporting Extreme Noise Terror.
 Tours with The Telescopes, Cranes and Spiritualized quickly followed.

-In 1990, with Sue Page still on board, Bark Psychosis released a 12-inch EP called "Nothing Feels" (backed with "I Know").
+Later in 1990, Bark Psychosis released a 12-inch EP called "Nothing Feels" (backed with "I Know").
 Sutton later recalled, "The second single was what(ever) two tracks we had knocking around at the time.
 At the same time, live-wise at this stage, it was completely different.
 It was very, very loud and extreme both ways."

 By this time, Bark Psychosis were establishing a reputation as one of the most unpredictable, innovative live bands in Britain with a great degree of spontaneity and excitement at their gigs.
 On record, however, they were developing into a more atmospheric and melodic act, while avoiding many of the standard rock "cliches" such as extended solos and self-mythologizing lyrics: beyond their melody lines and rhythms, the band remained abstract and textural.
 Regarding his musical evolution at the time, Sutton later commented, "For some reason I just flipped one day and I realized silence could have a much greater impact than loud noise...
 Space and silence are the most important tools you can use in music.
 I just got really obsessed with that."